TinySonhh/simple-content-management-system/README.md

 ---

 ## Completed recently:

 ### 29 May 2025:
 * change root-dir file listing
 * implement previewer
 * more friendly UI to select files and upload
-* support select files and also folder
+* support select files and also folder (folder-uploader.js)

 ### Minor
 * Respond to the 401 error so that users know what happen, and lead them to login again to continue
+* Tidy it JWT

 ## TODO
-* Tidy it JWT
+* Split FilesUploader as a single uploader as Folder Uploader
+* Drag & drop (WIP)

 Let me know if you want me to export this directly as `README.md` or generate a GitHub-ready project scaffold for you.